circonus/docs/content/circonus/on-premises/installation/installation.md

 1. The site.json for each datacenter will contain a listing of all the nodes in both datacenters, in the `machinfo` section.
-However, the "`_machlist`" attribute for each service role must contain only the local nodes for that DC.
+However, the "`_machlist`" attribute for each service role must contain only the local nodes for that datacenter.
 There are several exceptions to this rule:
-   * The `caql_broker` role must list all nodes from both DCs.
+   * The `caql_broker` role must list all nodes from both datacenters.
 They will operate as one cluster.
    * While its `_machlist` contains only the local node(s), the `stratcon` role's `groups` attribute must be specified, to describe how the nodes are grouped by datacenter.
 The `node_ids` attribute must list all nodes from